actions.json

 CORS Headers

-The actions.json file response must include valid CORS Headers for the GET & OPTIONS requests especially a Access-Control-Allow-Origin header value of *
+The actions.json file response must include valid CORS headers for the GET & OPTIONS requests, and must have an Access-Control-Allow-Origin header value of *.
+See the dedicated CORS header section linked above for more details.

 Rules

-The rules field allows the application to map a set of a website's relative route paths to a set of other paths.
+The rules field allows the application to set up a mapping between a set of a website's relative route paths to a set of different paths.

 Type: Array of ActionRuleObject.